Adult Learners (Nontraditional Students)

 Every UA Little Rock graduate student is a member of the Graduate Student Association (GSA).
 The GSA is the voice of UA Little Rock’s graduate students, advocating for their interests, hosting social, professional, and academic events throughout the school year, and sponsoring an annual research forum at which graduate students present their scholarly works.

-The GSA is led by the Executive Team, composed of President, Vice President, Treasurer, Secretary, Social Media Director, and Parliamentarian.
+The GSA is led by the Executive Team, composed of the President, Vice President, Treasurer, Secretary, Social Media Director, and Parliamentarian.
 Senators act as liaisons between Colleges and the GSA as a whole.
 This format promotes dialogue between Colleges and encourages productive academic and social relationships between students.
 In addition, the Executive Team consults with various campus committees and administrative groups on behalf of the graduate student body and helps the GSA with a variety of programs throughout the year, such as workshops, recruitment, and the Student Research and Creative Works Expo.

 As part of its representation of the GSA before the Graduate School and the University, the GSA elects student representatives to attend the Graduate Faculty Council (GC) and to serve on the GC’s two subcommittees, the personnel subcommittee, and the curriculum subcommittee.
 The GSA members that attend the GC will provide feedback to the GSA from the meetings about issues relevant to the student body.
-For more information on the GSA, you can visit its website ualr.edu/gsa or email email@example.com.
+For more information on the GSA, you can visit its website ualr.edu/gsa, or email firstname.lastname@example.org.

 Health Services Health Services is an ambulatory medical clinic that provides inclusive, evidenced-based, quality health care and wellness promotion to students and employees of UA Little Rock.